-The Care & Share Support Group meets every 1st and 3rd Friday of each month from 3:00pm-4:00pm via Zoom.
-To register for the next meeting, call our office at (704)-292-1797.
-Or, email our Family Caregiver Support Specialist, Susan Rush, at firstname.lastname@example.org.
+The Care & Share Support Group meets via Zoom every 1st and 3rd Friday of each month from 3:00pm-4:00pm.
+The Care & Share Support Group also meets in-person every other Monday at the Council on Aging office.
+To register for the next virtual or in-person meeting, call our office at (704)-292-1797.

 Taking care of an older or ill family member can be enormously rewarding, but it can be physically and emotionally draining as well!
 Respite care provides relief for the caregiver.
 It takes some of the burden and stress away.
 Getting respite care is important for your health and for your ability to continue to provide care for your loved one.

 The Family Caregiver Support Program offers temporary respite for eligible family caregivers in need of a much deserved break.

 An adult day program provides services during the day such as meals, socialization, games and educational activities.
 Day programs provide the caregiver with the freedom to take a break from their caregiving responsibilities, or continue to work professionally during the day.

 Our Next Door Group Respite Program is an available option for an adult day program.
 Next Door is open to individuals living with memory loss.
 The home-like setting enables us to create a person-centered approach to providing enriching opportunities for individuals and their caregivers.
 We operate on a smaller scale, with no more than ten (10) participants in one day.
 The low participant to professional ratio allows our team to find out what is important to our participants, and provide them with activities tailored to their interests.